GREATER NEW ORLEANS, INC.

 Key upcoming dates:

-Between March 11-20 Azucena Micó (Senior Project Manager), Brandy Lawrence (Senior Researcher) and Katerina Ivanova (Project Manager) will come to New Orleans to conduct interviews, either in individual, group or roundtable format alongside Holly Hobbs (Local Consultant).
+Between March 11-20 Azucena Micó (Senior Project Manager), Brandy Lawrence (Senior Researcher) and Katerina Ivanova (Project Manager) came to New Orleans to conduct interviews, either in individual, group or roundtable format alongside Holly Hobbs (Local Consultant).
+The Sound Diplomacy team met around 120 people from the local music sector during their time in New Orleans.

-Sound Diplomacy will launch a survey addressed to music professionals, artists & music companies to gather data.
+Sound Diplomacy has launched a survey addressed to music professionals, artists & music companies to gather data.
+You can answer the survey here.

 All further dates will be updated once confirmed, including future visits, launches or other matters.
 Throughout this process, we will be collecting data, delivering our comparative analysis & completing the regulatory assessment.